 Arroyo Seco: Arroyo Seco Trail (Gabrielino National Recreation Trail) is a 14.3 mile lightly trafficked point-to-point trail located near Mt Wilson, California and is rated as difficult.
-The trail is primarily used for hiking and is accessible from October until May.
+The trail is primarily used for hiking and is best used from October until May.
 Dogs are also able to use this trail.

 Hot!
 Not as described in Randall's 60 hikes within 60 miles as shady.
 Quite boring with several unseemly characters at Mesa campground and beyond.
 Would not go back to this section.
 The upper section coming down toward Switzer's is nicer.

 Came here in late 2013 from the top-side.
 At the junction where the Bear Creek trail drops down into the ravine, this trail was marked as CLOSED.
 I missed the junction and after about 1 1/2 mile in Bear Creek, realized I was going the wrong way.
 The section I did hike was good, if a little crowded.